klhuillier/con-error/README.md

 ## `.all()`

-This returns an unsorted array of all Sequences representing a full stack trace from a root cause up to the referent error.
+This returns an unsorted array of all sequences representing a full stack trace from a root cause up to the referent error.

 More specifically, where a "root cause" is either a ConError with no cause, or another thrown type: